subygan/subygan.github.io/notes/quotes.md

 - “My life is the highest of values, too high to give up without a fight.” – Ayn Rand, Atlas Shrugged

-- “We are a species that devotes enormous resources, effort and time to touching each other’s genitals.” – Adam Rutherford (article in guardian)

 - “The proper function of man is to live, not to exist.
 I shall not waste my days in trying to prolong them.
 I shall use my time.” - Jack London

 - “We are modern yet ancient, advanced yet primitive.
 We are animals.” – will storr (“selfie” book)